paretoman/votekit/tutorial/voteCasters.md

 * Scores
   * scoreVote: a score for each candidate, any number, Number[].
     * Right now, we're just using scores between 0 to 1.
 In the future, scores above 1 might be used.
   * scoreVotes: an list of scoreVote preferences, Number[][].
-Each preference haas a score for each candidate.
+Each preference has a score for each candidate.
 * Ranking
   * ranking: a rank for each candidate, Number[].
 0 is the best ranking, then 1, 2, etc.
   * rankings: a list of preferences.
 Each is a list with a rank for each candidate.
 Number[][].
 0 is the best ranking, then 1, 2, etc.